Building a Robust Practice on Patient Readiness

 Kara Ware: (00:47)

-Today, we are talking about re-imagining entry points to make functional medicine more approachable, affordable, and sustainable with the purpose to improve patient retention and open up to a broader audience.
+Today, we are talking about re-imagining entry points to make functional medicine more approachable, affordable, and sustainable with the purpose to improve patient retention and opening up to a broader audience.

 Nathan Morris: (01:30)